 Will I need a special type of IRA to hold Real Estate investments?

 Yes, you will need a Self Directed IRA.
-The Self Directed IRA may be a Traditional IRA, a Roth IRA, a SEP IRA etc. For more information on which would be best for your needs, contact the IRA Club 888-795-7950.
+The Self Directed IRA may be a Traditional IRA, a Roth IRA, SEP IRA or SIMPLE IRA.
+For more information on which would be best for your needs CLICK HERE.

 Where will the new IRA get the money, so it may buy the Real Estate?

-The two most common ways to fund a Self Directed IRA account are:
+The three most common ways to fund a Self Directed IRA account are:

 - Transfer funds from your existing IRA.